 Our Story

 The seeds for Eastie Farm were planted in Spring 2015, when several East Boston neighbors, noticing the empty and overgrown plot at 294 Sumner Street, proposed the idea of starting a community farm.
-The idea took off quickly, with a growing group of neighbors coming together to plan, organize, and advocate for the farm, and local businesses jumping on board as well.
+The idea took off quickly, with a growing group of neighbors coming together to plan, organize, and advocate for the farm, with local businesses jumping on board as well.

 Before